History of Madison

 From its earliest days, when most children were educated at home, Madison was invested in the instruction of its youngsters.
 Thirteen schoolhouses, consolidated into a town-wide system by 1892, were scattered throughout town.
 In 1821 Captain Frederick Lee established Lee's Academy in the Neck District, under the supervision of schoolmaster Samuel Robinson.
 [This building was moved in 1830 to the town green, where it remains today.]
 Originally a private school that took boarders as well as local students, the Academy eventually became town property, and a high school was established there, “open to all town pupils of 12 years or over at the rate of $4.00 for a term of 12 weeks.”

 In November 1884 the Madison-born philanthropist Daniel Hand erected a brick academy just east of the green and gave it to the town for use as a public high school, under the condition that an academy always be kept there.
 Expanded over time to hold twelve grades, the school most recently served elementary students; it is now closed.
-It is interesting to note that Hand stipulated that “if the building is ever not to be used as an educational institution, it is to be sold and the money is to be used for the education of [African Americans] in the South.”
+While Hand stipulated that “if the building is ever not to be used as an educational institution, it is to be sold and the money is to be used for the education of [African Americans] in the South," the Town of Madison was released from this obligation in 1958, when the town's new high school was named Daniel Hand High School.

 In the twentieth century, life in Madison changed rapidly.
 Roads were paved, and horses and wagons pulled to the side for new automobiles.
 Land developers carved property into neighborhoods with names like “Seaview,” and hostelries such as the Madison Beach Hotel, once a boardinghouse for shipyard workers, offered rooms to house-hunters.
 By 1915 a country club had opened on Middle Beach Road, and the Young Men’s Club of Madison had published an illustrated booklet about the town, which, they predicted, was on its way to becoming “an ideal place to live.”